Josef Issels: Issels treatment

 Issels believed that cancer was caused by the weakening of the human immune system and hence had to be cured by strengthening it again.
 However, he did not dispute the importance of conventional cancer therapies like surgery and chemotherapy, and did in fact use them when treating his patients.
 Issels did not advocate a panacea-like new therapy, but rather prescribed various neglected, forgotten, or non-mainstream treatments, such as the Coley vaccine pioneered by William Coley, hyperthermia, where Manfred von Ardenne researched its effectiveness in cancer.

 Issels opened his Ringberg Clinic in Bavaria in 1951.
 As the clinic achieved greater fame, patients from around the world began to seek his treatment.
 However, other doctors did not approve of his practice, specifically the Bavarian Medical Council, which charged Issels with fraud and manslaughter.
 After a four-year legal battle, Issels' convictions on all charges were overturned, and his clinic was re-licensed.
 Issels centers and clinics continue to treat cancer patients around the world, with all types and stages of cancer.

-Among his illustrious patients, Jamaican reggae legend Bob Marley and British Olympic medallist Lillian Board were treated at his Rottach-Egern clinic, but both died of their disease.
+British Olympic medallist Lillian Board and Jamaican musician Bob Marley were treated at his Rottach-Egern clinic for cancer, but both died from the disease.

 A review of Issels' claims by the American Cancer Society concluded that there was no evidence that treatment with Issels Combination Therapy or any related treatments were effective against cancer.

 Death and legacy

-He wrote a number of books, including an autobiography in 1981, My fight against Cancer, about his understanding of cancer, as well as many scientific articles.
+Issels wrote a number of books, including an autobiography in 1981, My Fight Against Cancer, about his understanding of cancer, as well as many scientific articles.

-Issels died of pneumonia at the age of 90.
+He died of pneumonia at the age of 90.
 His obituary in the Journal of Alternative and Complementary Medicine described him as the "Father of Integrative Medicine".